Healthcare in the United States: Patient Protection and Affordable Care Act (2010)

 On December 22, 2017, the Tax Cuts and Jobs Act of 2017 was signed into law by President Donald Trump.
 Inside the final version of the bill was a repeal of the individual mandate in the ACA, which required individuals and companies to get healthcare for themselves and their employees.
 It was this mandate which kept healthcare costs down under the PPACA by promoting cost sharing over a larger pool.
 Economists believe the repeal of the individual mandate will lead to higher premiums and lower enrollment in the current market though they do not agree with how much.
 In 2017, the new Republican healthcare bill known as the American Health Care Act was passed by the House of Representatives under President Donald Trump.
 Although the ACA and the American Health Care Act both propose tax cuts in order to make insurance more affordable for Americans, each of these bills affected Americans in different ways.
 The people most affected by President Trump's plan are young people, individuals of a higher socioeconomic status, and people who live in urban areas.
 Young people because individuals between the age of 20 and 30 will see drops in the premiums they pay within their plans.
-Individuals with higher socioeconomic status because whereas under Obamacare individuals could only make up to $50,000 annually and still receive tax breaks, now under Trump's plan that number has been increase so that individuals who make up to $115,000 annually can receive tax breaks.
+Individuals with higher socioeconomic status because whereas under Obamacare individuals could only make up to $50,000 annually and still receive tax breaks, now under Trump's plan that number has been increased so that individuals who make up to $115,000 annually can receive tax breaks.
 In addition, those in urban areas can also benefit from the plan because under Obamacare tax credits were designated also by the cost of local healthcare, but the American Health Care Act does not take this into consideration although rural healthcare is generally more expensive due to the lack of hospitals and available services.

+According to the Commonwealth Fund's biennial survey, "Forty-three percent of working-age adults were inadequately insured in 2022.
+These individuals were either uninsured (9%), experienced issues with their insurance coverage during the past year (11%), or were insured for the entire year but had insufficient coverage, meaning their insurance did not provide affordable access to health care (23%)."

+In May 2023, an international daily, in its article on the US healthcare system, asserted on the need for United States to guarantee healthcare to all its citizens as a basic human right.